wolfSSL/wolfProvider/README.md

 ## Building with Replace Default

 wolfProvider can be configured to replace OpenSSL's default provider, making wolfProvider the default cryptographic provider for all OpenSSL operations.
-This is useful for testing and for applications that want to use wolfSSL's cryptographic implementations without modifying their code.
+This is useful for applications that want to use wolfSSL's cryptographic implementations without modifying their code.

+### Replace Default vs. Standard Provider Mode

+Replace default mode is fundamentally different from the standard provider approach:

+**Standard Provider Mode:** When wolfProvider is loaded as a standard provider alongside OpenSSL's default provider, applications can still access OpenSSL's native crypto implementations in several ways:
+- When an application explicitly requests a specific provider (e.g., "default") for an algorithm
+- When wolfProvider doesn't implement a particular algorithm, OpenSSL falls back to its built-in implementations
+- If the execution environment does not pick up the specified configuration file enabling use of wolfProvider

+**Replace Default Mode:** This mode patches OpenSSL to disable many of these fallback paths.
+When replace default is enabled:
+- wolfProvider becomes the primary cryptographic provider
+- Requests for the "default" provider are redirected to wolfProvider
+- Requests for the "fips" provider are redirected to wolfProvider
+- Requests for the "wolfProvider" provider are redirected to wolfProvider
+- This ensures maximum use of wolfSSL's cryptographic implementations for testing and validation

+This makes replace default mode particularly useful for comprehensive testing scenarios where you want to ensure that wolfSSL's implementations are being used throughout the entire system.

 ### Basic Replace Default